Hurricane Category 3 Emergency Action Plan

 Before the Storm: Preparation Is Everything

 wait until a storm is already in the Gulf, you’ve already lost valuable hours.
+Start by mapping out your evacuation options.
 Know your zone—local emergency management sites will tell you whether you’re in a mandatory or voluntary evacuation area.
-If you’re told to leave, leave.
-Start by mapping out your evacuation options.
+Because of that, if you’re told to leave, leave.
 Don’t negotiate with a Cat 3.

 Next, build your supply kit with staying power.
-We’re not talking a loaf of bread and a candle.
-Worth adding: you need a minimum of seven days of water (one gallon per person per day), non-perishable food, a manual can opener, flashlights, extra batteries, a first-aid kit, medications, hygiene items, and copies of important documents in a waterproof bag.
+You need a minimum of seven days of water (one gallon per person per day), non-perishable food, a manual can opener, flashlights, extra batteries, a first-aid kit, medications, hygiene items, and copies of important documents in a waterproof bag.
+Still, we’re not talking a loaf of bread and a candle.
 Throw in cash—ATMs and card readers go dark fast when the grid drops.

 Finally, harden your home where you can.
-Still, trim weak branches, secure loose outdoor items, and consider pre-cut plywood for windows if shutters aren’t an option.
+In real terms, trim weak branches, secure loose outdoor items, and consider pre-cut plywood for windows if shutters aren’t an option.
 Fill your car’s tank early; gas lines after a warning are brutal.

 During the Storm: Shelter, Silence, Survival